Drowsyyyyy/cse15l-lab-reports/lab_report2.md

    Since I ran the command "scp C:\Users\Jungwon Kim/.ssh/id_rsa.pub cs15lfa23ck@ieng6.ucsd.edu:~/.ssh/authorized_keys", my public ssh key (id_rsa.pub) will be copied in a file called authorized_keys.
 Since authorized_keys is a file not a directory, I cannot go into there by cd command but my public ssh key (id_rsa.pub) will be stored inside the authorized_keys file.

+3. A terminal interaction where you log into ieng6 with your course-specific account without being asked for a password.
 ![Image](login.PNG)

+Part3

 In week 2, I learned how to remotely connect to the server, build and run the server.
 Also, I learned the structure of URL and how URL works.
 Especially, path, query and fragment.
 In week 3, the main thing I learned was SSH keys.
 Especially, private and public keys.
 Also, I learend new cmd commands, which are scp and mkdir.